-I have audited the financial statements of Mid and East Antrim Borough Council for the year ended 31 March 2020 under the Local Government (Northern Ireland) Order 2005.
-The financial statements comprise the Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, Balance Sheet, Cash Flow Statement, and the related notes including significant accounting policies.
+I have audited the financial statements of Mid and East Antrim Borough Council for the year ended 31 March 2021 under the Local Government (Northern Ireland) Order 2005.
+The financial statements comprise the Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, Balance Sheet, Cash Flow Statement and the related notes including significant accounting policies.
 These financial statements have been prepared under the accounting policies set out within them.
+The financial reporting framework that has been applied in their preparation is applicable law and the Code of Practice on Local Authority Accounting in the United Kingdom supported by International Financial Reporting Standards (IFRS) as adopted by the European Union.

 I have also audited the information in the Remuneration Report that is described in that report as having been audited.